Is there support for individuals after the program is completed?

 Are there treatments for people addicted to prescription drugs?

 The non-medical use of prescription drugs increased dramatically in the 1990s and remains at high levels.
 Like many illegal drugs, these drugs change the brain’s activity and can lead to many harmful consequences, including addiction.
 Treatments for prescription drugs tend to be similar to those for illegal drugs that affect the same brain systems.

 While this situation occurs rarely, it is possible.
-Because some psychotherapeutics have a risk of addiction associated with them, it is important for patients to follow their physician’s instructions faithfully and for physicians to monitor their patients carefully.
-To minimize these risks, a physician (or other prescribing health provider) should be aware of a patient’s previous or current substance abuse problems, as well as their family history with regard to addiction.
+Because some psychotherapeutics has a risk of addiction associated with them, it is important for patients to follow their physician’s instructions faithfully and for physicians to monitor their patients carefully.
+To minimize these risks, a physician (or other prescribing health providers) should be aware of a patient’s previous or current substance abuse problems, as well as their family history with regard to addiction.
 This will help determine risk and need for monitoring.

-Where do 12 step or self help programs fit into drug addiction treatment?
+Where do 12 step or self-help programs fit into drug addiction treatment?